hivesolutions/orion-commons-js/README.md

 # Orion Commons for JavaScript

-Common Orion library for JavaScript/TypeScript.
+Commons Orion library for JavaScript/TypeScript.